The first Original Six Stanley Cup Final since 1979 is a reality.

-The Blackhawks have four world-class forwards, and being able to move them around on the top two lines has given coach Joel Quenneville some options in the playoffs.
+The Chicago Blackhawks have four world-class forwards, and being able to move them around on his top two lines has given coach Joel Quenneville some options in the 2013 Stanley Cup Playoffs.
 Typically, Jonathan Toews and Marian Hossa are on one unit with Patrick Kane and Patrick Sharp on the other.

-Hossa has been the team's most consistent forward, and Sharp has provided plenty of goals.
-Toews and Kane have struggled at times, though Kane had a hat trick in the conference final-clinching win, and Toews set up his linemate's winner in double-OT.
+Hossa has been the team's most consistent forward, while Sharp has provided plenty of goals.
+Toews and Kane have both struggled at times, though Kane had a hat trick in the conference final-clinching win on Saturday and Toews set up his linemate's winner in double-OT.

 The real star of this postseason for the Blackhawks has been rugged forward Bryan Bickell.
 He has proven adept at playing off the stars on one of the top lines, providing a physical element and the ability to cause chaos in front of the opposing goaltender.

-Though known as a defense-first team, the Bruins can score goals.
+Though known as a defense-first team, the Bruins can score.
 In fact, they have the most goals of any team in this tournament.

 But make no mistake, Krejci is a superstar.
 He leads the Stanley Cup Playoffs with 21 points in 16 games and has scored several big goals, like his series-opening strike against the Penguins.